-This June CPP flutist Jodie Rottle (MM ’13) launches the Silicon Valley Music Festival, a week-long program of performances, master classes, and outreach.
-Building a festival from the ground up has included booking faculty artists; securing rehearsal space, housing, and promotion from the San Jose Fairmont Hotel; and enlisting the support of JetBlue for flights.
-Jodie is also partnering with a local restaurant and has received funds through the San Jose Arts Council.
+CPP flutist Jodie Rottle (MM ’13) launched the Silicon Valley Music Festival, a week-long program of performances, master classes, and outreach.
+Building a festival from the ground up included booking faculty artists; securing rehearsal space, housing, and promotion from the San Jose Fairmont Hotel; and enlisting the support of JetBlue for flights.
+Jodie also partnered with a local restaurant and has received funds through the San Jose Arts Council.

 Silicon Valley Music Festival

-Jazz vocalist Joyce Kwon (MM ’13) launched her popular blog, Jazz Toilet, which offers write-ups and commentary on NYC club bathrooms, culture, and music.
-The blog has already attracted notable Twitter buzz, including mentions from Alex Ross and NPR’s A Blog Supreme, as well as music journalists at The New York Times and the Boston Globe.
-In addition, she formed a Brazilian voice/guitar duo, Nossa Nova, created a promotional flier and multimedia website, and met with Peter Duchin for advising and referrals.
+Jazz vocalist Joyce Kwon (MM ’13) launched her popular blog, Jazz Toilet, which offered write-ups and commentary on NYC club bathrooms, culture, and music.
+The blog attracted notable Twitter buzz, including mentions from Alex Ross and NPR’s A Blog Supreme, as well as music journalists at The New York Times and the Boston Globe.
+In addition, she formed a Brazilian voice/guitar duo, Nossa Nova, created promotional fliers and multimedia website, and met with Peter Duchin for advising and referrals.
 The duo has played several restaurant gigs and is working on securing ongoing engagements.

 Violinist Emily Westell (PS ’12) formed the piano/violin “Forward” FWDuo, to focus on 20th century works.
-They are producing a three-concert series of their own at a piano museum in Canada, with programs that range from great Hollywood film composers, to the second Viennese school, to the works of Western Canadian “Big Sky” composers.
+They have produced concerts at a piano museum in Canada, with programs that range from great Hollywood film composers, to the second Viennese school, to the works of Western Canadian “Big Sky” composers.